ghostbsd/documentation/source/user/installation-guide/installation-guide.md

 GhostBSD comes with a Graphical installer call GBI.

-After reading this chapter, you will know:
+After reading this guide, you will know:

 * How to make a USB memory stick.
+* How to set up a Virtual Machine.
 * How to install GhostBSD.
+  * How to install GhostBSD using the entire disk drive.
-* How to start GhostBSD.
+  * How to install alongside other opereating system.
-* The questions GBI will ask you, what they mean, and how to answer them.
 * Troubleshooting the installer and live media.